 And I also want to point out, too, is that you should understand that implement, and I think Mr. Caldwell was kind of, address this, it's like implementation of these remedies doesn't move very quickly necessarily.
 There are many time consuming steps that are, you know, involved, including, you know, getting access to rights of way for properties to install the extraction and monitoring wells, and also to, you know, install a pipeline to connect to the pipeline that brings contaminated groundwater back to the treatment system.

 So it might be that for the first quarterly report there might not be much to report, you know, so at least, you know, that, you know, we should understand that.
 You know, these things move kind of slowly.
 There's a lot involved.

-1 And that's really all I have.
+A and that 's really all I have.
 Thanks.

-2 THE COURT: Thank you.

-3 Mr. Stapleton, I think I had asked you to

-4 prepare the proposed order.
-Would you be the one
+Mr. Stapleton, I think I had asked you to prepare the proposed order.
+Would you be the one responding?

-5 responding?

-6 MR. STAPLETON: Yes, Your Honor, you did,

-7 however Mr. Dupes is going to be responding on behalf of
+MR. STAPLETON: Yes, Your Honor, you did, however Mr. Dupes is going to be responding on behalf of Intervenors.

-8 Intervenors.

-9 THE COURT: Thank you.

-10 Mr. Dupes.
+Mr. Dupes.

-11 MR. DUPES: Thank you, Your Honor.
+MR. DUPES: Thank you, Your Honor.

-12 First of all, I'm a little beside myself that

-13 we're, the Intervenors are being accused of gamesmanship

-14 by a party that fought us tooth and nail on a scheduling
+First of all, I'm a little beside myself that we're, the Intervenors are being accused of gamesmanship by a party that fought us tooth and nail on a scheduling order.

-e beside myself that ccused of gamesmanship d nail on a scheduling order.
 Something I've never experienced.
 I'm sure some of my senior colleagues on the phone have never experienced.
 So it's a little ridiculous to be now being accused of gamesmanship or a second bite at the apple.
-We've done everything we can in our power to try and work things out with Gelman over the past several years and, you know, they're a scorched earth, you know, litigation type of party, and I think we've all seen that. certainly object to that characterization.
+We've done everything we can in our power to try and work things out with Gelman over the past several years and, you know, they're a scorched earth, you know, litigation type of party, and I think we've all seen that.
+So we certainly object to that characterization.